meshcloud/meshcloud-docs/docs/osb.backup.md

 To configure Backup for Services you should have completed the following steps:

-1. Created a Service User
+1. Created a Service User.
-2. Created a Swift Container
+2. Created a Swift Container.
-3. Created a Service via `cf marketplace`
+3. Created a Service via `cf marketplace`.
 4. Accessed the Service Dashboard via `cf service yourServiceName` picking the Dashboard URL.
 For example:

    ```text